rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNutanix.md

 - There is a single argument of type ExportNutanixSnapshotInput.
 - Returns AsyncRequestStatus.
+### inplaceexportsnapshot
+In-place export a snapshot to a Nutanix virtual machine

+Supported in v9.3
+Restores the Nutanix virtual machine to the specified snapshot in-place.

+- There is a single argument of type CreateNutanixInplaceExportInput.
+- Returns AsyncRequestStatus.
 ### migratemountv1
 Relocate a Nutanix virtual machine to another storage container